DavidWells/davidwells.io-v1/content/blog/2016-06-01-navigate-github-projects-like-boss-octotree.md

 ---
 Speeding up your workflow is important.

-Time is precious and all that jazz.
+Time is precious, and all that jazz.

 So, I'm back with another quick tip on how to navigate projects on GitHub faster!

 Introducing <a href="https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc?hl=en-US">octotree</a>, an amazing chrome extension, that adds a quick file navigation pane to public and private GitHub projects.

-I love the concept of baking in "missing" product features into sites via browser extensions and this one delivers
+I love the concept of baking in "missing" product features into sites via browser extensions, and this one delivers

 # Watch it in action